MathewMunro/Free-Python-code-to-recover-MS-Edge-tabs-after-a-crash/README.md

 # Free-Python-code-to-recover-MS-Edge-tabs-after-a-crash
 Free Python code to recover MS Edge tabs after a crash
 # Recover Edge Open Tabs
 Recover_MS_Edge_Open_Tabs — a small Python utility to recover MS Edge grouped tabs from a corrupted session file.
-Edge can be set to open the previous session by default, however if the PC is not shut down properly, like due to loss of power, it can fail to load the previous session.
-Often repeatedly pressing Ctrl-Shift-T will restore the previously open tabs, however sometimes it will only restore a maximum of 25 open tabs.
-Save a copy of the Session and Tabs files from C:\Users\<YourUsername>\AppData\Local\Microsoft\Edge\User Data\Default\Sessions to the same folder as you have put this script in, install Python, and run the following Command Prompt execution command:

-Python Recover_MS_Edge_Open_Tabs_v54.py --session Session_XXXXXXXXXXXX --tabs Tabs_YYYYYYYYYYYY

-and hopefully this script will recover your open tabs in the form of a bookmarks file that you can import into Edge and use to restore your open tabs.
-The script will create a bookmarks folder for each tab group.

-The code was written by ChatGPT, with algorithmic guidance from me.

 ## What it does
 - Reads an MS Edge `Session_*` binary (and optional `Tabs_*` file).